-The term “MICR” is an acronym.
-It stands for Magnetic Ink Character Recognition and refers to the special numbers at the bottom of checks that include the account number, a bank’s routing number, check number, etc. Both MICR ink and MICR toner is used to print the special numbers, also known as the MICR line, on checks.
+The term “MICR” stands for Magnetic Ink Character Recognition.
+It refers to the numbers at the bottom of checks that include account number, routing number, and check number.
+Both MICR ink and MICR toner magnetically print these numbers on the MICR line.